crockmitnic/Journal-Web-Application/README.md

 ### Setting up database

-For setting the datanase you need to follow following steps:
+For setting the database you need to follow following steps:

 - Your default **root** account should be secured with password "**@root**"